Burrows Burdick: Legislative service

 In 1865, he was elected from the 2nd Rock County Assembly district (the Towns of Fulton, Harmony, Lima and Milton), succeeding Solomon C. Carr who was, like himself, a member of the Union Party or National Union Party, as the Republican Party was calling itself at that time.
 He was appointed to the standing committees on medical societies and medical colleges, and on privileges and elections.
 He was not a candidate for re-election, and was succeeded by John T. Dow, also of the Union Party.

 After the Assembly

-As of 1884, when their son Charles Fremont Burdick dies at the age of 28, the Burdicks were still living in Edgerton.
+As of 1884, when their son Charles Fremont Burdick died at the age of 28, the Burdicks were still living in Edgerton.

 Burrows Burdick died June 30, 1899, at his home in Stoughton, Wisconsin.